 The Company also applied a hypothetical sensitivity analysis as part of the annual impairment test of indefinite-lived intangibles.
-It was noted that if the fair value of each of these indefinite-lived intangibles assets had been hypothetically reduced by 10% or the discount rate had been hypothetically increased by 100 basis points as of April 1st, 2021, the fair value of these assets would still exceed their book value and currently none of the indefinite-lived intangible assets would be considered at risk based on the sensitivity analysis.
+It was noted that if the fair value of each of these indefinite-lived intangibles assets had been hypothetically reduced by 10% or the discount rate had been hypothetically increased by 100 basis points as of April 1st, 2021, the fair value of these assets would still exceed their book value and none of the indefinite-lived intangible assets were considered at-risk based on the sensitivity analysis.